Author has written 4 stories for Twilight, and Hunger Games.

 Suzanne Collins's Hunger Games series - Poverty, riches, entertainment, violence, love, hate, teamwork, fear, revolution... they lack nothing.
 I am in love with these books.
-[Edit: I no longer need this in my "other stuff" section, but it's still true, so I'm leaving it!]
+You probably noticed that by the fact that I fic them. ;)

 Ally Carter's Gallagher Girls series - Like Georgia Nicholson, but with deeper plot and spy toys!

 Delirium, Matched, Graceling... lots of dystopian fiction and "special skills" fantasy or pseudo-historical fiction, like Orson Scott Card's Alvin Maker series.

 Ditched: A Love Story by Robin Mellom is hilariously adorable.
 It's like The Hangover, but with a girl who comes to on the side of the road in a prom dress and dyed-to-match shoes.